 It takes a lot of oomph to hoist a wide-body passenger plane into the air.
 The oomphiest oompher of them all is the GE9X jet engine, designed to power the new Boeing 777x aircraft.
 It recently set a Guinness World Records title for thrust to become the most powerful commercial aircraft jet engine after reaching 134,300 pounds.

-The fan alone on this powerhouse measures about 11 feet in diameter, big enough (if one were so inclined) to comfortably fit former basketball superstar Shaquille O’Neal inside with his Lakers teammate Kobe Bryant sitting on his shoulders.
+The engine’s fan is roughly 11 feet in diameter, large enough that a professional basketball player could fit comfortably inside its cover — with several feet to spare.
 The GE9X is big on efficiency, too.
 Built from lightweight carbon fiber composites and heat-resistant ceramic matrix composites, it’s 10% more fuel-efficient than its predecessor, the GE90.